The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/5-4-blm-raid-guide.md

 \- The room cleaves are slightly less than 270 degrees.
 Make sure you don't move more than you have to.

-\- For Shiva spread, having a spot directly underneath her can be beneficial--it's often not used and won't impact other people, and you can already be one step in the safe spot from the cleave to be in your spread position already.
+\- For Shiva spread, having a spot directly underneath her can be beneficial -- it's often not used and won't impact other people, and you can already be one step in the safe spot from the cleave to be in your spread position already.

 \- Manaward can put in good work during Diamond Dust, especially if you're progging or in PF where healing/mitigation might not be fully sorted out.
 Physical damage sucks.

 \- During statues, you can stand directly between the two adds and be safe from the baited beams.

-\- If you're killing the boss around the 7 minute mark, squeezing a use in during Titan can be beneficial.
+\- If you're killing the boss around the 7-minute mark, squeezing a use in during Titan can be beneficial.
 You can position your LL to cover two spots and hope you get lucky, or consider BLM-relative titan positioning for the first two sets (LL are over by the third)--see [here](https://cdn.discordapp.com/attachments/627154261804974080/799572687176335420/blm_uptime.png) for a recommended positioning, with potential [trigger](https://cdn.discordapp.com/attachments/641700495949430785/799369745177640960/BLMrocks12.xml) by Aya Liz if interested.

 - - -